|

 of the wines."

-Currently in stock is a Pinot Noir from a lovely vineyard in the area of
+Currently in stock is a Pinot Noir from a handful of vineyard sites.

 Papapietro matures the wine for nearly a year in barrels from the famous François

 Frères cooperage.
-Half the barrels are brand new, the other half one
+About one-third of the barrels are brand new giving

-note to the cherry-like Pinot fruit.
+the wine a lovely sweet fragrance.
 Minimal cellar treatment is

 employed, so the wine is not fined and not filtered.